Children of the Bart’s Oxford Study: insights into the changing dynamics of susceptibility to Type 1 diabetes

 As events in early in life can be important for the development of Type 1 diabetes, the researchers will also focus on participants in the study who are pregnant, with the aim of following their health and the health of their children.

 Potential benefit to people with diabetes

-In particular, the study’s collection of DNA, blood and gut bacteria samples will help to reveal the dynamic effects of environment and genetics on babies, before birth and in early life.
+In particular, the study’s collection of DNA, blood and gut bacteria samples will help to unravel the effects of environment and genetics on babies, before birth and in early life.
 The understanding we will gain from this work will be vital for future efforts to prevent Type 1 diabetes.